radioaktive/selenium-ruby-test-unit/README.md

 how to

-run selenium with Test::Unit tests
+run selenium with ruby and Test::Unit tests

 prerequirements: ruby installed